edwinlzs/chainflow/README.md

 ## Use Cases

-Using this library to create multiple sets of API call workflows, you can do things such as:
+Create multiple sets of API call workflows with this library that can be used to:

-1. Insert demo data via your app's APIs (instead of directly using SQL/db scripts that may neglect some of your app's business logic)
+1. Insert demo data via your app's APIs (instead of SQL/db scripts)
 2. Simulate frontend interactions with backend APIs
 3. UI-agnostic end-to-end testing of backend APIs
 4. Test edge cases on backend endpoints with input variations